Amazon Prime

-Amazon Prime is a paid subscription service from Amazon which is available in various countries and gives users access to additional services otherwise unavailable or available at a premium to other Amazon customers.
-Services include same, one- or two-day delivery of goods and streaming music, video, e-books, gaming and grocery shopping services.
-In April 2021, Amazon reported that Prime had more than 200 million subscribers worldwide.
+Amazon Prime (styled as prime) is a paid subscription service of Amazon which is available in many countries and gives users access to additional services otherwise unavailable or available at a premium to other Amazon customers.
+Founded on February 2, 2005, Services include logistics through same, one- or two-day delivery of goods, healthcare through the optional perk of One Medical primary care services, entertainment through streaming music, video, e-books, gaming, and grocery shopping services.
+In April 2021, Amazon reported that Prime had 200 million subscribers worldwide.